 Yup – I’d ballsed it right up.

 The client understandably immediately freaked out but had left it too long to ‘undo’ the action.
-I’m completely and utterly mortified but tell her I will fix it immediately.
+I’m completely and utterly mortified but I told her I will fix it immediately.

 I spent the next three hours sorting it out by creating a new folder, moving nearly 10,000 emails from the bin into that folder and then re-filtering to get everything back where it was supposed to be with the right labels and in the right folders – although to be honest I can barely remember what steps I took as I was so utterly traumatised by what I’d done.

-But I fixed it, my client was extremely relieved and happy and said the fact I attended to it so quickly was the most important thing.
+But I fixed it, my client was extremely relieved and said the fact I attended to it so quickly was the most important thing.

-My (now ex) boyfriend is hired for his freelance services and he also hires contractors and he told me (when I had calmed down) this is always the most important thing to a client – not that you messed up.
+My (now ex) boyfriend is hired for his freelance services and he also hires contractors and he told me (when I had calmed down obvs) that owning the problem is always the most important thing to a client – not that you messed up.